shahalimurmu0-pixel/Coffee-Sales-Analysis-/README.md

-# Coffee-Sales-Insights (Interactive Dashboard using Exce)
+# Coffee-Sales-Insights (Interactive Dashboard using Excel)

 ##  Summary
 An interactive dashboard built with Excel to analyze coffee sales, revenue, and customer payment trends.